 TOP HAT: The classroom response system TopHat will be used to earn participation points from Lecture Class (LCPP).
 These points will be used to bolster your Quiz Average.
 No quiz grades will be dropped; make-up quizzes aren't given.
 The help you earn will be based on the percentage of total possible points earned.
-The maximum help will be 200 points to be added to the SUM of your Quiz Grades BEFORE dividing for the Quiz Average.
-It is your responsibility to ensure that your access to TopHat works.
-All technical issues pertaining to the use of TopHat should be directed to TopHat support.
-Should you require assistance with Top Hat at any time, due to the fact that they require specific user information to troubleshoot these issues, please contact their Support Team directly by way of email (support@tophat.com), the in app support button, or by calling 1-888-663-5491.
+The maximum help will be 150 200 points to be added to the SUM of your Quiz Grades BEFORE dividing for the Quiz Average.
+It is your responsibility to ensure that these issues, please contact their Support Team directly by way of email ( support@tophat.com), the in app support button, or by calling 1-888-663-5491.